 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 So, folks: I gotta be honest.
-I went into writing these posts about the master bathroom fully thinking I would create painstakingly step-by-step posts about waterproofing, tiling, leveling, grouting, and installing the new hardware on my shower.
+I went into writing these posts about the primary bathroom fully thinking I would create painstakingly step-by-step posts about waterproofing, tiling, leveling, grouting, and installing the new hardware on my shower.
 Basically, a bunch of posts that broke each part down for you and answered every question I thought to myself during the entire thing — the way a homeowner who is worried about ruining it all would.
 I filled my phone and camera with photos.
 I even filmed video.

-(I’ve started throwing myself in front of the camera more — even when I have stray pieces of thinset or whatever that is making my hair look I’ve got some kind of very weird gray patch — similar to how I used to get paint streaks… ha!)
+(I’ve started throwing myself in front of the camera more — even when I have stray pieces of thin-set or whatever that is making my hair look I’ve got some kind of very weird gray patch — similar to how I used to get paint streaks… ha!)

 But then, reality called.
-And while my intentions were/are good to come through on that, after spending my entire 4th of July holiday week and the following week getting the actual job done, with all of those hours of sweat and frustration, I kind of need to let myself rest for a bit instead.
+And while my intentions were/are good to come through on that, after spending my entire 4th of July holiday week crammed into my bathroom’s back wall and the following week getting the actual job done, with all of those hours of sweat and frustration, I kind of need to let myself rest for a bit instead.
 Especially since I am now wearing a fun little accessory to keep me from overstraining my wrist over the next few weeks (thanks in part to all of the gripping on tools from tiling, plus the normal power tool and computer use I have on a weekly basis):

 Yeah, that whole “rest when you need rest” thing is a thing I’m still working on.